Commercial Investment Mortgages

 What is a commercial investment mortgage?

-A commercial investment mortgage is a type of loan used to purchase or refinance a commercial or semi commercial property which is let to tenants.
+A commercial investment mortgage is a type of loan used to purchase or refinance a commercial or semi-commercial (also known as mixed use) property which is let to tenants.

 The rates and fees charged are generally slightly higher than those charged where the property is owner-occupied.
 These are known as a business mortgage.